 To update your security information go to https://mysignins.microsoft.com/securityinfo?domain_hint=op.ac.nz

-Here you can add, change & remove methods or change your default method of MFA & update devices or phone numbers if you get a new phone or tablet.
+Here you can add, change & remove methods, change your default method of MFA & update devices or phone numbers if you get a new phone or tablet.

 Selecting Add Method will kick off the process outlined above for registration.
 Once you have additional methods added, you can change your Default sign in method.